Skip to the main content

 Updated Apr 10, 2017

-Duties and responsibilities vary but, in general, dietitians:
+Duties and responsibilities vary.
+In general, dietitians:

-• assess the nutritional status of people and communities
+• Assess the nutritional status of people and communities

-• develop, deliver and assess nutritional programs
+• Develop, deliver, and evaluate nutritional interventions and programs

-• manage food or nutrition services and operations
+• Manage food or nutrition services and operations

-• In government settings, dietitians develop and introduce public policy (for example, nutrition labelling, food fortification, nutrition standards for school programs) to improve the nutritional health of the population.
+• In government settings, dietitians develop and introduce public policy (for example, nutrition labelling, food fortification, and nutrition standards for school programs) to improve the nutritional health of the population.

-• Administrative or food service management dietitians manage nutrition and food services in hospitals, industrial organizations and businesses (for related information, see the Food and Nutrition Manager profile).
+• Administrative or food-service management dietitians manage nutrition and food services in hospitals, industrial organizations, and businesses (for related information, see the Food and Nutrition Manager profile).

-• In education settings, dietitians co-ordinate education programs at post-secondary institutions, hospitals and the community at large.
-They educate the public about nutrition to promote health and prevent disease.
-They promote workplace health and wellness and provide nutrition training.
-They teach dietetic practice, nutrition, food chemistry or food service management in schools, colleges and universities (for related information, see the Secondary School Teacher, College, Technical or Vocational Instructor, University Professor profiles).
+• In education settings, dietitians teach dietetic practice and provide nutrition training, nutrition, food chemistry, or food service management in colleges and universities (for related information, see the College, Technical or Vocational Instructor, and University Professor profiles).

 • In business settings, dietitians offer food and nutrition expertise in product research and creation.
-They may also work with sales and marketing departments in food and pharmaceutical companies, marketing associations and food service providers.
+They may also work with sales and marketing departments in food and pharmaceutical companies, marketing associations, and food service providers.
+They may also work on regulatory affairs and quality assurance in food and pharmaceutical companies.

 Working Conditions